Contentify/Contentify/daux/docs/Development/03_Installation.md

 You will also need a MySQL Database and it's recommended to activate Apache's mod_rewrite module (or Nginx' HttpRewriteModule).

-We strongly recommend to use Webspace that you can configure.
+We strongly recommend to use webspace that you can configure.
 You should be able to create vhosts at least.
 And there is a command-line interface called [Artisan](http://laravel.com/docs/artisan).
 You should ensure you can run it.
 With Artisan you may [enable maintenance mode](http://laravel.com/docs/configuration#maintenance-mode).

 # Install Missing PHP Extensions